Why fall is the best time to travel for nature photographers

 Capturing the contrast between the blue sky and vibrant hoodoos during the golden and blue hours results in stunning photographs Key sights like Sunset Point and Inspiration Point provide panoramic vistas that are particularly captivating during sunrise and sunset.

-Discover this on: Enchanting Canyonlands
+Discover it in style: Enchanting Canyonlands

 PHOTOGRAPHY TIPS